-The kings of the earth prepare for battle; the rulers plot together against the Lord and against his anointed one.
-“Let us break their chains,” they cry, “and free ourselves from slavery to God.”
+Why do the nations rage and the peoples plot in vain?
+The kings of the earth take their stand and the rulers gather together against the Lord and against his Anointed One.
+“Let us break their chains,” they say, “and throw off their fetters.”
+(Psalm 2:1-3)

 Obey Your Thirst